d3x0r/JSOX/README.md

 ## Changelog
+- 1.1.0
-- 1.1.0 - Added stringifier/parser instance specific registrations for ToJSOX and FromJSOX handlers.
+    - Added stringifier/parser instance specific registrations for ToJSOX and FromJSOX handlers.
+    - removed unicode non-identifier check, prefering instead just the set of structure characters (basically anything which is not caught before the end begins an identifier).
+This simplifies testing field names for encoding/stringification.
 - 1.0.8 - Sort object fields case insensitively; standardize field ordering.
 - 1.0.7 - Fixed some stream parsing issues with identifiers.
 - 1.0.6 - just updated build products